Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_google_analytics_raw_data/connectors_google_analytics_raw_data.md

 ### Congrats!
 You're reached the end of this Quickstart!

 ### What You Learned
-With the completion of this Quickstart, you have now delved into:
+With the completion of this Quickstart, you have learned how to:
-- The Snowflake Connector for Google Analytics Raw Data to ingest data from Google BigQuery into Snowflake.
+- Use the Snowflake Connector for Google Analytics Raw Data to ingest data from Google Analytics/BigQuery into Snowflake.
 - Visualize the data in a Streamlit application.

 ### Resources